conveyal/analysis-ui/docs/edit-scenario/modifications.md

 To create a line connecting to the existing network at several points, you will need to create multiple lines.
 Click the line icon again to start drawing a second polyline starting from the same point.

-You can also edit existing lines by clicking on the edit layers icon.
+You can also edit previously drawn lines by clicking on the edit layers icon.
 This will allow you to add, move, or delete nodes.
 To delete a whole line, click on the trash can icon and then click somewhere on the line.
-Be sure to hit save when your satisfied with your edits.
+Be sure to hit save when you are satisfied with your edits.

 .. _modify_streets
 ### Modify Streets